Democracy

 Data sources: Tobin Grant, personal communication; GovTrack, “Bills by Final Status.”
 The line is a loess curve.

-However, GovTrack, which compiles these data on the number of laws passed notes the following: “Since World War II (the earliest we have data), Congress has typically enacted 4-6 million words of new law in each two-year Congress.
+But other measures suggest no. GovTrack, which compiles these data on the number of laws passed, notes that “Since World War II (the earliest we have data), Congress has typically enacted 4-6 million words of new law in each two-year Congress.
 However, those words have been enacted in fewer but larger bills.
-Therefore, the generally decreasing number of bills enacted into law does not reflect less legislative work is occurring.”32 David Mayhew has compiled data on the number of “major” laws passed by congress each year.
-These are shown in figure 18.
+Therefore, the generally decreasing number of bills enacted into law does not reflect less legislative work is occurring.”33 David Mayhew has compiled data on the number of “major” laws passed by congress each year.
+These are shown in figure 20.
 There is no indication of a decline.

 Data source: David Mayhew, “Datasets and Materials: Divided We Govern”; The Economist, “Graphic Detail: American Lawmaking,” 2023.
 The line is a linear regression line.

-DOES OUR POLITICAL SYSTEM CREATE AN ELECTORAL ADVANTAGE FOR ONE OF THE PARTIES?
+DOES OUR POLITICAL SYSTEM GIVE THE REPUBLICAN PARTY AN ELECTORAL ADVANTAGE?

 Dots indicate Democratic control.
 Blank spaces indicate Republican control.

-Several features of our electoral system also tend to advantage the Republican Party.
-One is systemic: winner-take-all systems such as ours are less conducive to electoral success by left parties than proportional representation systems.35
+Winner-take-all electoral systems are less conducive to electoral success by left parties than proportional representation systems.35 That’s likely to help the Republicans.

-At the moment, the Senate’s overrepresentation of small states favors the Republicans, because there are more conservative small states than liberal ones.
-Figure 20 offers one way to see this.
-It shows state population by the partisan leaning of each state.
-If we consider states in which a party got more than 53% of the two-party vote to be solidly partisan, there are 15 solidly Democratic states and 23 solidly Republican ones.
-In the solidly Republican states, there is one senator per 2 million people.
-In the solidly Democratic states, there is one senator per 4 million people.
+At the moment, the Senate’s overrepresentation of small states favors the Republicans, because there are more small conservative states than small liberal ones.
+As of the early 2020s, 19 states are solidly Democratic and 24 are solidly Republican.
+In the solidly Republican states, there is one senator per 1.3 million people.
+In the solidly Democratic states, there is one senator per 1.8 million people.

-As noted above, Republicans in state government had more opportunity to gerrymander House districts following the 2010 census than did Democrats, and quite a few took advantage of that opportunity.
-This gave Republicans a boost in House elections, and in each election during the 2010s Republicans’ share of seats in the House of Representatives has exceeded their share of votes received.
-But as noted earlier, the growing use of independent commissions for redistricting may have reduced this problem.
+Following the 2010 census, Republicans in state government had more opportunity to gerrymander House districts than did Democrats, and quite a few took advantage of that opportunity.
+This gave Republicans a boost in House elections, and in each election during the 2010s Republicans’ share of seats in the House of Representatives tended to exceed their share of votes received.
+But as noted earlier, the growing use of independent commissions for redistricting has reduced — and perhaps eliminated — this problem.

 Billions of inflation-adjusted dollars.
 Includes expenditures by candidates, parties, and outside groups.
 Data source: Center for Responsive Politics, “Cost of Election,” opensecrets.org.